Shoron-hossen/Movie-Recommnend-System/README.md

-🎬 Movie Recommender System
-Content-Based Movie Recommendation using Machine Learning
+📌 Project Overview

-The Movie Recommender System is a content-based recommendation engine that suggests similar movies based on movie metadata such as genres, keywords, cast, crew (director), and plot overview.
-The system applies Natural Language Processing (NLP) and Cosine Similarity to provide accurate and fast recommendations through an interactive Streamlit web application.
+The Movie Recommender System is a content-based recommendation engine that suggests similar movies based on metadata such as genres, keywords, cast, crew (director), and plot overview.
+The system leverages Natural Language Processing (NLP) techniques and Cosine Similarity to deliver fast and accurate movie recommendations through an interactive Streamlit web application.

-🚀 Features
+✨ Key Features

 Content-based movie recommendation

+NLP-driven similarity matching

 Uses TMDB 5000 Movies & Credits dataset

-NLP-based text processing

-Cosine similarity for movie matching

-Real-time posters, ratings, and trailers using TMDB API
+Real-time movie posters, ratings, and trailers via TMDB API

-Fast and interactive Streamlit interface

-Optimized performance with parallel API calls
+Fast response time with parallel API requests

-🧠 Working Principle
+Clean and user-friendly Streamlit interface

+🧠 How the System Works

-Movie metadata is cleaned and merged from TMDB datasets
+Movie datasets are cleaned and merged

-Important text features are combined into a single tags column
+Important textual features are combined into a single representation

-Text data is vectorized using Bag of Words (CountVectorizer)
+Text data is vectorized using Bag of Words (BoW)

-Cosine Similarity is computed between movie vectors
+Cosine Similarity is calculated between movie vectors

-Top 5 similar movies are recommended based on similarity score
+Top-N similar movies are recommended

-📊 Dataset
+📊 Dataset Information

 Source: TMDB 5000 Movie Dataset (Kaggle)